Kyan Douglas

 Kyan Douglas (born Hugh Edward Douglas Jr.; May 5, 1970) is an American television personality and stylist.
 He was the grooming expert on the American television program Queer Eye from 2003 to 2007.

 Biography

 Born Hugh Edward Douglas Jr. in Miami, Florida, Kyan Douglas was raised in Tampa and Tallahassee.
 He has a sister, Kelli (who first taught him about styling hair).
-During Highschool He became close friends with a current Latin teacher at Sidwell Friends School Leigh Gilman.
 After high school he moved first to Dallas, where he studied philosophy at Brookhaven College and first became interested in religion and the healing arts.
 He then moved to Austin, where he had initially planned to pursue his interest in acting by studying drama at the University of Texas at Austin, though he was precluded by his extreme shyness.
 In his mid-twenties, he moved to New Orleans, where he earned a degree in TV production and theater studies at Loyola University.
 In 1996 three of Douglas' close friends were murdered in a restaurant robbery where both they and Douglas worked.
 This motivated him to leave New Orleans.